rng-guy/NFSMWBartender/README.txt

    the maximum available Heat level with VltEd: The "0xe8c24416" parameter of a given "race_bin_XY" VltEd entry is what sets the maximum Heat level (1-10) while you are at Blacklist rival #XY.

- • If you do not install the missing menu textures ("FixMissingTextures.end"), then the game will simply not display a number next to Heat gauges in menus when your car's Heat level is above 5.
+ • If you do not install the optional missing textures ("FixMissingTextures.end"), then the game will not display a number next to Heat gauges in menus for any car with a Heat level above 5.
-   The Heat-level reset fix, on the other hand, will work even without these missing textures.
+   The Heat-level reset fix, on the other hand, will work even without these optional textures.

 COP (BINARY) STRINGS ("BartenderSettings\Basic\Labels.ini"):